Raxx · internal docs

 Verification: Re-run the pipeline; commands receive the correct non-empty values.

-Failure mode E-5: WP v3 YAML pre-processor rejects ${{ or ${VAR:-} — ALL pipelines break
+Failure mode E-5: WP v3 YAML pre-processor rejects ${{ — ALL pipelines break

 Symptom: Every pipeline for every event (PR, push, cron, manual) fails immediately at compile time with "unable to parse variable name".
 No steps execute.
 GitHub commit status checks are absent (Woodpecker never posts them).
 The error is global — it affects ALL .woodpecker/*.yaml files in the repo, not just the file containing the offending pattern.

-Cause: Woodpecker v3's substitution pre-processor scans ALL YAML text — including YAML comments — before handing the file to the YAML parser.
-Two patterns trigger the error: 1. ${{ — WP parses ${...} substitutions; the second { is not a valid identifier character and causes "unable to parse variable name".
+Cause: Woodpecker v3's substitution pre-processor scans ALL YAML text — including YAML comments — before handing the file to the YAML parser. ${{ — WP parses ${...} substitutions; the second { is not a valid identifier character and causes "unable to parse variable name".
 This is the GitHub Actions expression syntax.
 It is invalid in WP YAML even inside a comment line.
-2. ${VAR:-default} — the :- inside {} is not a valid identifier character.
-Use the WP escape $${VAR:-default} which WP treats as a literal $ in the shell command.

 Fix:

-# Scan for both patterns:
+# Scan for the pattern:

 grep -rn '\${{' .woodpecker/